The role of a PRRC under the MDR

 (d) the reporting obligations referred to in Articles 82 to 86 are fulfilled; NOTE: This refers to Vigilance reporting, i.e. serious incident, field safety corrective action, and incident trend reporting).

-Like for the MDR, the EU Medical Device Coordination Group clarifies in its guidance document MDCG 2019-7 that the responsibilities of the PRRC of an EU authorised representative are in fact ensuring the fulfilment of the EU authorised representative duties, as stated in the manufacturer’s mandate and in accordance with Article 11(3) of the IVDR.
+Like for the EU MDR, the responsibilities of the PRRC of an EU authorised representative are in fact ensuring the fulfilment of the EU authorised representative’s duties, as stated in the manufacturer’s mandate and in accordance with Article 11(3) of the IVDR.

 Does the PRRC need to be an employee of the company?

 Outsourcing the PRRC function requires appropriate agreements, as the person will be responsible for compliance with procedures, technical documentation, and post-market obligations (read more about post-market obligations here).
-An outsourced PRRC must be permanently available and should be integrated in a manner that allows all involved parties to fulfil the requirements of the MDR/IVDR.
+An outsourced PRRC must be integrated in a manner that allows all involved parties to fulfil the requirements of the EU-MDR/IVDR.

-When it comes to the location of the PRRC, the MDCG document clarifies that a PRRC of manufacturers located in the EU must also be located in the EU (the PRRC of manufacturers outside the EU must therefore be located outside the EU).
+When it comes to the location of the PRRC, MDCG 2019-7 clarifies that a PRRC of manufacturers located in the EU must also be located in the EU, and the PRRC of manufacturers outside the EU must therefore be located outside the EU,.
 This is because a close link, of a permanent and continuous nature, has to be established between the PRRC and the manufacturing activities.
+This is important for multinational companies who might have PRRC expertise in remote sites.

 What does this mean in terms of liability?

-While the MDR/IVDR specifies that the PRRC must not be discriminated against because of their duties, it does not elaborate on the potential liability of the person responsible for regulatory compliance.
-Neither does the MDCG guidance (MDCG 2019-7).
+Whereas the EU MDR and IVDR specify that the PRRC must not be discriminated against because of their duties, it does not elaborate on the potential liability of the person responsible for regulatory compliance.
+Neither does guidance document MDCG 2019-7.
 But this information would be valuable in order to ensure that the PRRC does not suffer any disadvantage for proper fulfilment of the duties as well as to structure the mandate accordingly.
 While some of these points (such as limitation of liability) can be a part of the employment contracts, national laws will have to clarify these points until there is an EU-wide provision.

-The question remains if the infringement of Article 15(3) will lead to enforcement directed against the company or also against the PRRC and to what extent and under which circumstances (such as gross negligence, severe fault, fraud) a PRRC can be punished for not exercising his responsibilities as outlined in Article 15(3).
+It is unclear whether an infringement of the PRRC’s duties set forth in Article 15(3) of the EU MDR and IVDR will lead to enforcement directed against the company or also against the PRRC, and to what extent and under which circumstances (such as gross negligence, severe fault, fraud) a PRRC can be punished for not exercising his/her responsibilities.

 More articles